astriaorg/docs/docs/overview/how-rollups-work.md

 * implement an L2 consensus light client
 * ensure that the transaction data for each L2 block was published

-A light node of a rollup that uses a shared sequencer needs to verify the consensus of the sequencer chain, as the sequencer acts as the equivalent of the L1 - i.e. it’s where transaction inclusion and ordering is finalized.
+A light node of a rollup that uses a sequencing layer needs to verify the consensus of the sequencer chain, as the sequencer acts as the equivalent of the L1 - i.e. it’s where transaction inclusion and ordering is finalized.
 It needs to follow the headers and verify consensus of the sequencer chain.
 Since light